Plugins for Guitar

 One thing that needs to be said about Neural DSP plugins is that they have the best built-in tuner of any software plugin I have ever tried.
 In fact, I tend to load up a Neural plugin even if I don't have any intentions of using that tone on that particular track, just because the tuner is so good.
 It also appears that effects, features and other utilities introduced in one package are soon rolled out to others as well.

-The various Ampknobs by Bogren Digital might on the surface not appear to particularly versatile.
+On the surface, the various Ampknobs by Bogren Digital might not come off as particularly versatile.
 I was even skeptical of them at first.
 But just as with certain one-knob pedals, if the thing is voiced correctly from the beginning, then you don't need all that extra control.
 Chances are that if you're like me, it just makes it easier to dial in the wrong settings!
 I currently own four of these little marvels, and I can only say that they are really fun to play through, and every bit as useable as the more fully-featured plugins in my collection.
 They sound good throughout the gain range, most of them has a boost switch for that extra push, and they have a full set of features such as riff recorder, metronome and tuner.